Measure ID

 Description

-Percentage of patients, regardless of age, who undergo surgical or therapeutic procedures under general or neuraxial anesthesia of 60 minutes duration or longer for whom a body temperature was less than 36 degrees Celsius (or 96.8 degrees Fahrenheit) recorded within the 30 minutes immediately before or the 15 minutes immediately after anesthesia end time
+Percentage of patients requiring general or neuraxial anesthesia for whom a body temperature ≥ 36 degrees Celsius (or 96.8 degrees Fahrenheit) was not recorded within 30 minutes before to 15 minutes after anesthesia end time.

 Measure Type